MerjaR/ellas-corner/README.md

 Unit tests for:
 - Post creation logic
 - Reaction handling (like/dislike)
-- PPassword hashing with bcrypt
+- Password hashing with bcrypt

 Integration tests for: